psf/pyperf/doc/cli.rst

     $ python3 -m perf check json
     ERROR: the benchmark is very unstable, the standard deviation is very high (stdev/median: 42%)!
-    Try to rerun the benchmark with more runs, samples and/or loops
+    Try to rerun the benchmark with more runs, values and/or loops

-    ERROR: the benchmark may be very unstable, the shortest raw sample only took 303 ns Try to rerun the benchmark with more loops or increase --min-time
+    ERROR: the benchmark may be very unstable, the shortest raw value only took 303 ns Try to rerun the benchmark with more loops or increase --min-time